 Another feasible procedure is to undergo electrodesiccation and curettage.
 This procedure is typically saved as a last resort for when cryotherapy or photodynamic light therapy options do not work.
 During this procedure, the actinic keratosis is removed with a curette and then cauterized.
 The good news is that no stitches are necessary with this treatment.

 These procedures and treatments can be performed alone or sequentially to produce the best cosmetic and clinical results.

 If you notice changes in your skin, make an appointment at Premier Dermatology and Mohs Surgery of Atlanta.
 After performing a thorough examination and reviewing the results of any required diagnostic tests, Dr. Taylor and his team can recommend the best course of therapy to treat your condition, improve your appearance and give you healthier-looking skin.

-An important point to remember is that there is no one-size-fits-all treatment when it comes to actinic keratosis.
+An important point to remember is that there is no one-size-fits-all treatment when it comes to actinic keratosis natural treatment.
 At Premier Dermatology and Mohs Surgery of Atlanta, we always use a personalized approach to ensure that each treatment is as successful as possible and is the right fit for our patient.
 Our office is located in Alpharetta at the corner of North Point Parkway and Webb Bridge Rd.
 Thank you for your interest in actinic keratoses and dermatology.
 We look forward to serving you!